-Send Money at Anderson County Detention Center
+How to Send Money to Anderson County Detention Center (TN)

 There are several ways to add funds for someone at Anderson County Detention Center: in-person kiosks, online portals or mobile apps, automated phone systems, or certain trustee/tax office channels, depending on what the facility and its vendor offer.
 Money typically goes into a commissary or trust account for purchases, while phone and video visit credits may run through separate, vendor-managed accounts.
 Third-party processors handle most electronic deposits, and any convenience or processing fees are shown during checkout.
 To make a deposit, look up the incarcerated person by their full name plus a facility identifier (like an ID number or birthdate), enter your payment details, and confirm the amount.
 Some deposits post right away.
 Others take 1 to 2 business days.
 Keep your receipt and contact the facility if the funds don't appear.
 The County Trustee office handles county funds, accounting, and disbursements for county business.